 The information gathered from public records includes details of adverse credit events such as CCJs, bankruptcies and IVAs, plus information held on the electoral roll.

 Adverse credit events stay on a person’s record for six years, after which they are removed.
-In the majority of cases, even if the six year period isn’t up yet, the further in the past something is, the less impact it will have on your credit score and therefore on a lender’s decision.
-However, even after they have ‘dropped off’ the record, if you are asked about certain types of adverse credit event – such as a previous bankruptcy or property repossession – you must declare it.
+In the majority of cases, even if the six-year period isn’t up yet, the further in the past something is, the less impact it will have on your credit score and therefore on a lender’s decision.
+However, even after they have ‘dropped off’ the record if you are asked about certain types of adverse credit events – such as a previous bankruptcy or property repossession – you must declare it.

 While there are options available to those with an adverse credit score looking to remortgage a property, it is always recommended that you look to improve your credit score wherever possible.